m-a-islam/tiny-web-app/README-LOCAL.md

 ```bash
 php artisan key:generate
 ```
 5. Create the empty SQLite database file.
+If `database\database.sqlite` already exists, you can skip this step.
     a.
 For Windows:
     Command Prompt:
     ```bash
     type nul > database\database.sqlite